 It goes without saying that a traumatic and stressful event in your life such as a divorce is easier to get through with therapeutic support.
 A good therapist is always a great help in sorting through ambivalent and conflicting emotions, as well as feelings and fears linked to loneliness and sadness.
 Before you decide whether to consult a therapist, or before you find the time to attend a therapist’s office, you can start dealing with your loneliness right now.

 It is very common for divorced people to be afraid that they will be lonely and miserable forever.
+This issue is further exacerbated by a divorce rate so high that nearly 50% of all marriages are expected to end in divorce, which means there is a large number of people that are experiencing similar emotions.
 On the one hand, it is a low point in the divorced person’s life, especially if it was not them who initiated the divorce.
 People experience divorce as a failure of their marriage, and by extension they see themselves as failures and losers.
 Divorce is associated with a myriad of negative emotions such as emptiness, bitterness, regret, sorrow, etc. On the other hand, divorced people can find themselves ill-equipped to living alone.
 They may find out that they can hardly remember the last time they were alone and that they literally get bored with themselves.
 Coupled with fears of having trouble finding a soul mate in today’s troubled world, many divorced people feel despair and utter loneliness.

 It’s therefore sensible to deal, first, with fears of being lonely, and then with the debilitating feeling of loneliness.

 First of all, let us make a distinction between being alone and being lonely.
 These are two different states, and only one negatively affects one’s well-being.
 As is known, it is possible to feel lonely even when around other people; that may well be how you felt in your failed marriage.
 For this reason, you should not feel sorry for losing the marriage.
 Instead, let’s analyze your fears.